manferlo81/gen-unit/README.md

 ### The `parse` function

-A convenient function to parse an input in one step.
+A convenient function to parse an `input` in one step.
 I will internally call `createParser` then will call the newly created parser.
+See `createParser` [options](#createparser-options).

 ```typescript
 function parse(input, options): number;